All About HPV

 High-Risk Versus Low-Risk Strains of HPV

-The different strains of HPV are classified as either low-risk or high-risk.
+The different strains of HPV are either low-risk or high-risk.

 - Low-risk HPV (including HPV types 6 and 11) can cause genital warts—or no symptoms at all.

-- High-risk HPV (including HPV types 16 and 18) causes of about 70 percent of cervical cancers.
+- High-risk HPV (including HPV types 16 and 18) causes about 70 out of 100 cases of cervical cancer.

 - Cervical cancer.